MicrosoftDocs/Hololens/hololens/hololens-commercial-features.md

 | Operate in regulated environments | HoloLens 2 has an extensive device portfolio that supports highly regulated environments including environments designated ISO Class 5.0 and UL Class I, Division 2. |

 [!INCLUDE [solutions](includes/hlsolutions.md)]

-## Mixed reality apps on HoloLens 2 are transforming industries

-Companies in healthcare, education, manufacturing, and AEC (architecture, engineering, and construction) are using HoloLens with great return on their investments.

-### Healthcare

-#### Imperial College

-Virtual rounds keep teams safe, make examinations efficient, and help staffs communicate effectively.
-Now, it's one doctor, instead of four.
-Thanks to HoloLens 2, a doctor can huddle with other experts, call up images and content, review healthcare data, and consult X-rays.
-It's everything a doctor needs in one headset.
-Soon, HoloLens will be the norm instead of a novelty.

-Now, Imperial College requires 83% less staff time needed to serve patients.

-#### Medlab Clinical

-An Australian biotech company works to address depression and opioid alternatives to pain management.
-During the pandemic, it pivoted to remote work using cloud computing.
-Furthermore, to support its specialized lab operations, it turned to Microsoft Dynamics 365 Remote Assist on HoloLens 2.

-With the MR technology, the company improved time to market and ensured critical business continuity.
-This shift also allowed for collaboration and helped to halve domestic travel demands, even with travel restrictions easing.

-Better yet, MR catapulted the business forward.
-Experts and international partners now collaborate on HoloLens 2 devices, as opposed to making the trip to Australia.
-The company is also up-skilling its employees by calling on remote experts.

-In just over a year, quality, efficacy, efficiency, safety, collaboration, training, education, and better access to subject experts all improved, with costs and resource constraints decreased.
-MedLab Clinical is optimistic about its future prognosis.

-### Manufacturing

-Transform your workforce and build more agile factories.
-With MR apps on HoloLens 2, employees can quickly learn complex tasks.
-Team members can collaborate from anywhere in real time.
-Mixed reality apps minimize operational disruptions and keep manufacturing running smoothly.

-#### L’Oréal

-The company equipped itself with Dynamics 365 Remote Assist and HoloLens 2.
-The goal is to install new industrial equipment, carry out maintenance and conduct audits with remote experts, all in real time.
-The results are transmission of knowledge along with performance optimizations such as time savings of 50%, cost reduction, and lessened environmental impact.
-Best of all, L’Oréal has happier employees.
-With travel cuts, workers conducted audits remotely, which saved them from long trips, painful jet lags and work related fatigues.

-### Education

-Improve test scores and knowledge retention.
-Revolutionize curriculum with experiential lesson plans that convey complex concepts in 3D.
-Equipped with MR apps on HoloLens 2, students can "learn by-doing" with newfound spatial awareness.

-#### Case Western

-50 percent better, that's how much better than their peers.
-Case Western medical students learned anatomy using HoloLens 2.
-Donning HoloLens devices, their introductory two-week dissection lesson was a revelation.
-Instead of missing nerves or destroying organs, they saw color-coordinated layers, gained spatial awareness, and explored with newfound clarity.
-Is the future of education stuff of dreams?
-It is certainly a way for students to learn better, do faster, and retain far more knowledge from anywhere.

-Case Western sees 50% increase in student test scores.

-### AEC (Architecture, Engineering, and Construction)

-Re-imagine bridge inspection with Azure Remote Rendering and HoloLens.
-Bridge inspectors, dangling over the side of a structure, are soon to be a thing of the past.
-There are over 20,000 bridges in the state of Minnesota.
-Each one must be maintained when needed and replaced if necessary.
-The state uses Azure Remote Rendering with HoloLens 2 to see what's happening without being there.
-And keep the traffic flowing with safety in mind.

-Thanks to digital twins, computer models replicate what's physically in the field, engineers can spot cracks and measure both their width and length.
-This can reduce overall time spent by 30 percent and expense by 10 percent.

-With HoloLens 2, $25,000 savings are achieved during design review.

 ## Dynamics 365 apps